denizturkmen/K8S-Full-Content-Notes/Certificated CKA Content/7- Service Types & Cluster Down/Readme.md

-# Service Types & COntrol Plane And Worker Node Down
+# Service Types & Control Plane And Worker Node Down

 Question_1: Let's expose in the deployment nodeport type and let the host port be 80 nodeport 31562